ComprehensiveAmoeba/InternationalNgramTool/README.md

-content = """# n-gram analysis tool — User Guide
+# n-gram analysis tool — User Guide

 This document explains how to use the tool, the methodology behind its calculations, and how to interpret the results.